JMMackenzie/lssy/README.md

 ./encoder <your.bins> <your-faiss-flat.idx> <your-faiss-flat.idx.compressed>
 ```

+### Step 4: Decompress (lossy) index for querying
-4. You can decode the index to get back to a lossy representation that can be queried.
+You can decode the index to get back to a lossy representation that can be queried.
 ```
 ./decoder <your.bins> <your-faiss-flat.idx.compressed> <your-lossy-faiss.idx>
 ```